-And then there are Longhorn cattle, uncountable numbers of goats, deer and antelope, rattlesnakes, feral pigs, painted buntings and armadillos, with vultures circling relentlessly.
+And then there are Longhorn cattle, uncountable numbers of goats, deer and antelope, rattlesnakes, feral pigs, painted buntings, and armadillos, vultures circling relentlessly.
 Perfection.

 Land, plots, tracts or acreage come either unimproved or developed.
 Developed means that someone has altered the natural state of affairs.
 There may be a structure like a barn, a stock tank, a well, a half-finished driveway, or, of course, a house.
 But improved properties were much too expensive for us, we were looking for plain, unimproved land.
 And on those pieces of land, well, you’re on your own!
 We often fought our way through shrubs so dense, we lost all sense of orientation within the first few steps.
 I remember clearly standing in a jungle of ferociously thorny vegetation one day, next to an agent expounding the merits of a gorgeous, if distant lake view …. “once the brush is cleared”, all the while simply hoping to get out of there alive.

-It was still early in the morning, around 9 o’clock, when we were driving up, the warming sun to our right throwing long shadows alternating with blinding brightness.
-Negotiating the narrow lane, crumbling along its edges, studded with patched and cratering potholes, crossing over dry washes and rounding blind corners, took much of my attention.
-Nevertheless the peaceful atmosphere of these vast pastures was evident, except when the car noisily rattled across one of the cattle guards, separating different sections of the ranch from each other.
+It was still early in the morning, around 9 o’clock, when we were driving toward the Chuck Wagon, the warming sun to our right throwing long shadows alternating with blinding brightness.
+Negotiating the narrow lane, studded with patched and cratering potholes, crossing over dry washes and rounding blind corners, took much of my attention.
+Nevertheless, the peaceful atmosphere of these vast pastures was evident, except when the car noisily rattled across one of the cattle guards, separating different sections of the ranch from each other.

 A while after our land purchase, I was interviewed by writer Lorie A. Woodward for her feature called “Imprints on the Hills” in the Texas Farm & Ranch Magazine.

-In her article she detailed the history of the Y.O.
+In her article, she detailed the history of the Y.O.
 Ranch and five generations of Schreiners.
 She also mentioned in her article that my indefatigable sister and I viewed more than 60 properties or tracts in eight counties in 30 days.
-Actually it was less than 30 days, because during the last few days of our one month lease Barry joint me in Austin to make our final decision, while Diana had to return to Munich & work.
+Actually, it was less than 30 days, because during the last few days of our one month lease Barry joined me in Austin so we could make our final decision together, while Diana had to return to Munich & work.